Mon - Fri (9:00am - 5:00pm)

 Moreover, overlooking the needs of a non-institutionalized spouse can have dire consequences.
 Inadequate planning for their financial security may result in significant strain and hardship.
 Effective planning strategies should aim to protect assets and income for the spouse remaining at home while still achieving Medicaid eligibility for the spouse requiring care.

 The allure of do-it-yourself estate planning tools can be tempting but often leads to inadequate or invalid documents.
-Generic online resources may not address your individual circumstances or relevant complex legal nuances, potentially exposing you to legal risks you’d steer clear of with an attorney.
+Generic online resources may not address your individual circumstances or relevant complex legal nuances, potentially exposing you to legal risks you would steer clear of with an attorney.

 On that note, generally attempting to navigate elder law and Medicaid regulations without professional assistance is risky.
 Neglecting legal and financial advice often results in costly mistakes.
 Seeking professional guidance will provide you with tailored solutions compliant with the law and your unique financial and health needs.